 Have you ever stopped to think about why you are so addicted to social media?
 I found myself burnt out.
-The misconception of what happiness really is, the validation people need to fill complete and enough, the constant pictures of people’s lives, the materialistic exposure, the bragging, the overall concept of social media UNLESS you are using it for business, is leaving people feeling empty and insignificant.
-I had to download an app called Social Fever for a health class that allowed me to monitor how much time I WASTE on being on social media.
+The misconception of what happiness really is, the validation people need to feel complete and enough, the constant pictures of people’s lives, the materialistic exposure, the bragging, the overall concept of social media UNLESS you are using it for business, is leaving people feeling empty and insignificant.
+I had to download an app called Social Fever for a health class that allowed me to monitor how much time I WASTED on being on social media.
 I was so embarrassed but not so much, considering I try to utilize social media in a positive business aspect for blogging and advocating wellness, but wow, the time spent was ridiculous.

 I hate that I live in a time where we are so glued to our phones and forever embedded into people’s lives.
 The communication is shot.
 Realness is dead.
 And it has just become detrimental to our health emotionally and mentally.
 People are jealous, bitter, comparing, mentally unstable, and insecurities need to be constantly fed.
 It is causing people to be depressed, have low self esteem, and developments of anxiety of not being good enough on this earth.